-- The Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) require states, MPOs, and public transportation providers to establish targets for relevant performance measures and to coordinate with each other when setting these targets. - States are required to create performance-based plans, such as the Strategic Highway Safety Plan (SHSP) or the Transportation Asset Management Plan (TAMP) for the state's NHS bridges and pavements.
+- The Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) require states, MPOs, and public transportation providers to establish targets for relevant performance measures.
+These entities are also required to develop written provisions that outline how they will coordinate with one another on data collection and sharing, target setting, reporting, and related activities.
+Details about written agreements that apply to the Boston Region MPO are included in the Performance-based Planning and Programming Activities section of this chapter. - States are required to create performance-based plans, such as the Strategic Highway Safety Plan (SHSP) or the Transportation Asset Management Plan (TAMP) for the state's NHS bridges and pavements.
 Public transportation providers similarly must produce Transit Asset Management Plans (TAM plans) and Public Transportation Agency Safety Plans (PTASP).
 MPOs are required to integrate these performance-based plans into their planning processes and to create other performance-based plans, such as the Congestion Mitigation and Air Quality Improvement (CMAQ) Program Performance Plans, as necessary. - States must report performance targets and progress to FHWA, while public transit providers report this information to FTA, including through the National Transit Database (NTD).
 MPOs list performance measures and targets and provide an evaluation of the transportation system's current performance with respect to performance targets in their LRTPs.
 When applicable, these LRTP system performance reports must compare the MPO's progress on relevant performance measures to system performance recorded in previous LRTPs.
 Meanwhile, when MPOs prepare their short-term Transportation Improvement Programs (TIP), they must describe how they expect TIP investments will help achieve performance targets.
 States must provide similar information in their State Transportation Improvement Programs (STIP).